About “The Emergency Bouzouki Player.”

 De Klerk’s abandoned wife Marike, whom he divorced in 1996, would soon after be murdered by a Black intruder.
 Kind of a triple irony when he then won the Nobel peace prize.

 What a small world.
-For more trivia still on ‘Andrew and famous Southern Africa leaders’, Ian Smith, the former leader of Rhodesia, who like De Klerk, saw his power taken by a Black former terrorist, in this case Mugabe, lived just around the corner from me as well.
+For more trivia still on ‘Andrew and famous Southern Africa leaders’, Ian Smith, the former leader of Rhodesia, who like De Klerk, saw his power taken by a Black former terrorist, in this case Mugabe, lived just around the corner from my Surrey home as well.
 (I learned from having the same hairdresser at that time.)

 Ian Smith was a former Spitfire pilot, which was cool, but his racist ways were not.
 His racist regime, Rhodesia, was the escape destination for the American racist James Earl Ray after he killed Martin Luther King in his famous hate crime of 1968.
 Of course it is unsurprising that Ray would aim for a country where killing uppity Blacks was the opposite of a criminal offense.
 But that is a story-line transgression too far – best reserved for a different story about White Supremacists creating wealth by slave racism……..